eschorn0/tf-glove/README.md

 `tf-glove` extracts the Wikipedia article dump, builds a vocabulary, tokenizes both the corpus and test set, and creates the co-occurence matrix for training.
 The code may encounter pinch-points with less than 32GB of physical memory.
 The Makefile only runs what is necessary to train.
+Have a look at the `make.log` file to learn what to expect - at the end we see 63% top-1 accurracy for 100-D vectors.
 ~~~~
 # Run!
 Sit back and relax...
 make train

 ~~~~